jhazured/gcp_datamigration_infra/README.md

     - Secrets are stored in GCP Secret Manager
     - Service account keys are injected into Jenkins via withCredentials
-    - Ansible reads environment variables from .env.j2 templates
+    - .env files generated using Ansible and templates/.env.j2

 ✅ Best Practices